SESYNC-ci/basic-git-lesson/docs/_slides/readme.md

 This software is an example of an *integrated development environment* and focuses on

-1. Creating projects that use the R programming language, and
+1. Editing scripts written in the R language.
 1. Running R language commands or programs in the R interpreter.

-R is both a **language** and an **interpreter**.
+1. Helping to manage many components of a collaborative project using version control.

 ===